Mooophy/Cpp-Primer/ch04/README.md

 and potential pitfalls in the use of the language by the programmer.
 Do you consider that an acceptable trade-off?
 Why or why not?

-No. IMHO, such desgin cann't improve performance siginificantly, but make bugs every tricky to handle.
+No. IMHO, such design cannot improve performance siginificantly, but it can make bugs very tricky to handle.

 ## Exercise 4.4
 >Parenthesize the following expression to show how it is evaluated.